MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/setup-deploy-on-premises-latest.md

     The Initialize-Database.ps1 script performs the following actions:

-    1. Create an empty database that is named **OrchestratorData**.
+    1. Create an empty database that's named **OrchestratorData**.
 This database is used by the on-premises local agent to orchestrate deployments.
     1. Grant **db\_owner** permissions on the database to the local agent gMSA (**svc-LocalAgent$**).

-#### Configure the Finance + Operations database
+#### Configure the Finance + Operations (on-premises) database

 1. Run the following commands.